 Spread a thick mulch of bark over the crown of tender plants, such as fuchsias, dahlias and cannas.

 Prune summer-flowering clematis, cutting stems back to emerging buds close to soil level.

 If snow falls, knock it off the branches of evergreen shrubs and conifers to prevent branches breaking under its weight.

-Consider purchasing water butts (available in many sizes from Poplar Nurseries) now ready for the summer.
+Consider purchasing water butts (available in many sizes here at Poplar) now ready for the summer.
 Rainwater is particularly useful for watering acid-loving, ericaceous plants (tap water is often slightly alkaline).

 Start chitting (sprouting) early potatoes – stand them on end in a module tray or egg box and place in a bright cool frost-free place.
-(We have lots of seed potato varieties to choose from.)
 You can start growing potatoes in containers under cover for a very early crop.
 (Charlotte potatoes are a good variety for this).
 If your greenhouse is unheated, protect your potato grow bags with horticultural fleece on cold nights.

 Harvest parsnips and leeks.